kojiishi/explainers/text-box-trim.md

 [This video from Figma](https://x.com/figma/status/1640750882613493760) demonstrates how the their implementation works.

-Similar to the use case 2, the top of text could be the cap-height or the x-height, depends on the text content.
+Similar to the use case above, the "top of text" could be the cap-height or the x-height, depends on the text content or on the authors' preferences.
 The bottom of text is usually the alphabetic baseline for Latin, but it's different for different writing systems.